International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §1.2 Subject of the evaluation and certification
 1. The certification approach for **operational environments** is represented by two dimensions:
-The horizontal dimension is the evaluation depth that describes the level of detail at which the evaluation takes place.
+The horizontal dimension is the evaluation depth that describes the level of detail at which the evaluation takes place (Assurance Level).
-The vertical dimension is the increasing extent of the organizational security requirements to be met.
+The vertical dimension is the increasing extent of the organizational security requirements to be met (Trust Level).
 2. The **core Component Certification** is interoperability and security oriented and aims at checking the development and maintenance process as well as the implementation of a component.
 The Component Certification approach is represented by two dimensions:
 The depth of testing during evaluation increases with each of the three defined Assurance Levels.